raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 ```

-* Note the External IP, and your GCP Username of your new VM.
+* Note the External IP, and GCP Username of your new VM.

 |Parameter|Your value|
 |--------------|---------------------|